melkamu372/capstone-project/README.md

 - [❓ FAQ (OPTIONAL)](#faq)
 - [📝 License](#license)

- #   🎯 Ethio-Concert : Capstone Project <a name="about-project"></a>
+ #   🎯 JANO Concert Ethiopia Capstone Project <a name="about-project"></a>

-**Ethio-Concert**  is a website for a concert that displays a detailed description of the concert schedules,main programs,featured players and partners.
+**JANO Concert Ethiopia**  is a website for a concert that displays a detailed description of the concert schedules,main programs,featured players and partners.
 The content is developed using a variety of technologies, including HTML, CSS, and JavaScript.
 The content is also responsible for mobile and desktop users that pepople can easily access it.

 ## 💻 Built With <a name="built-with"></a>